 Baurzhan Alzhanov participated ICEC27-ICMC 2018 that took place on Monday, 3rd September, 2018 – Friday, 7th September, 2018 on research topic “The cryogenic detector for cosmology observation”.

-This paper presents the implementation of Kinetic Inductance Detectors (MKID) for mm/submm astronomy purposes in our cryocooler at Energetic Cosmos Laboratory (ECL).
+He presented the implementation of Kinetic Inductance Detectors (MKID) for mm/submm astronomy purposes in our cryocooler at Energetic Cosmos Laboratory (ECL).
 We have used the robust cryocooler 106 Shasta from HPD Company.
 The refrigerator can cool down the temperature to 30 mK.
-In this report, we describe our experiences about milli-kelvin refrigerator, implementation challenges of MKIDs in refrigerator and the evaluation results.
+In this report, we described our experiences about milli-kelvin refrigerator, implementation challenges of MKIDs and evaluation results.